rubygems/bundler/README.md

   - Whether you have locked or not
   - What version of bundler you are using
+  - What version of Ruby you are using
+  - Whether you are using RVM, and if so what version
   - Your Gemfile
   - The command you ran to generate exception(s)
   - The exception backtrace(s)